xdev-software/vaadin-chartjs-wrapper/README.md

 ## Dependencies and Licenses
 View the [license of the current project](LICENSE) or the [summary including all dependencies](https://xdev-software.github.io/vaadin-chartjs-wrapper/dependencies)

-<sub>Disclaimer: This is not an official ChartJS product and not associated</sub>
+<sub>Disclaimer: This is not an official Chart.js product and not associated</sub>